 You and your conveyancer will receive various files and forms from the seller concerning the property.
+This information needs to be comprehensive and factual.
 If you find that the information provided in the forms is incorrect after the transaction has transpired, you can sue the seller for financial compensation.

-The solicitors or conveyancers will also detail the settlement of mortgages, the date of completion of the transaction, when the handover will take place, and liability claims.
+The conveyancing solicitor or conveyancer will also detail the settlement of mortgages, the date of completion of the transaction, when the handover will take place, and liability claims.

 You should go over the documents yourself, with your representative’s guidance.
 Even if this isn’t your area of expertise, it’s a good idea to get involved all the same.
 This is your future home, after all.

-Armed with all this information, your conveyancer can draft a contract and begin negotiations with the seller.
+Armed with all this information, your conveyancer will draft a contract and begin negotiations with the seller.

 View the Property

-Your conveyancer will likely recommend that you visit the property.
+Your conveyancer may recommend that you visit the property.
 This is to search for things that might have been left out of the forms or are outright incorrect.

 Communicate with the Mortgage Company